juhaszmarcell96/mlang/README.md

 # mlang

 Embeddable interpreter for C++ projects.
-The library contains only the language core supporting the scripting language syntax with built-in basic data types (None, Boolean, String, Number, Array).
+The library contains only the language core supporting the scripting language syntax with built-in basic data types (None, Boolean, String, Int, Float, Array).
 Complex data types can be implemented on the C++ side of the project and instantiated and used in the script.
 Functions can be defined in both the script and the C++ side, allowing the user to hide proprietary implementations while still allowing for robust reconfiguration of the application without the need for a new build.
 Furthermore, the library does not provide support for IO operations and other complex algorithms that could issue concerns regarding security considerations.
 These functionalities can be implemented in the C++ host project allowing for compliance with internal cyber security policies.
 The library offers a flexible and robust extension to any C++ project that wants to offer a scripting interface but does not want to bind extensive scripting language interpreters such as Python or Lua.
 The language offers a familiar C-style syntax while supporting dynamic types.

 ```
 function pow (a, b) {